What do trainee teachers need from course organisation and management?

 How Student Voice Analytics helps you

 Student Voice Analytics brings the organisation and management picture into one place for teacher training.
 It shows sentiment over time and by segment, from age and mode to subject grouping, and lets you drill from provider to school and programme.
-You can compare like‑for‑like across cohorts to spot where operations diverge, generate anonymised summaries for teaching, placements and timetabling teams, and export ready‑to‑use briefings for rapid action planning.
+You can compare like-for-like across cohorts to spot where operations diverge, generate anonymised summaries for teaching, placements and timetabling teams, and export ready-to-use briefings for rapid action planning.
+Explore Student Voice Analytics if you need a faster way to see where trainee teachers need better placement support, clearer communications, and more stable course delivery.

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.